nextstrain/nextclade/packages/cli/README.md

 The version formats accepted:

- - `x.y.z` semantic version, for stable releases (will be published to `latest` channel on NPM and with no tag prefix on Docker Hub)
+ - `x.y.z` - semantic version for stable releases (will be published to `latest` channel on NPM and with no tag prefix on Docker Hub)

- - `x.y.z-beta.n` for beta releases (will be published to `beta` channel on NPM and with `beta` tag prefix on Docker Hub)
+ - `x.y.z-beta.n` - semantic version and a mandatory suffix for beta releases (will be published to `beta` channel on NPM and with `beta` tag prefix on Docker Hub)

- - `x.y.z-alpha.n` for alpha releases (will be published to `alpha` channel on NPM and with `alpha` tag prefix on Docker Hub)
+ - `x.y.z-alpha.n` - semantic version and a mandatory suffix for alpha releases (will be published to `alpha` channel on NPM and with `alpha` tag prefix on Docker Hub)

 rebuild: